rocky1638/new-portfolio-site/src/static/blogposts/neureka.md

-# Neureka 2020

-## tl;dr
+## TL;DR

 My friend Tony and I worked on a machine learning competition to predict seizures from raw EEG \(electroencephalogram\) files and placed 4th place overall.
 Check out his portfolio site [here.](https://tonyxu.me/)

-## an overview
+## An Overview

 The Neureka 2020 Competition, open to all high school and post\-secondary students globally, was a two\-month\-long contest to create models to accurately predict and find seizures  within raw EEG data.
-For more information on the contest and results, visit the official site [here.](https://neureka-challenge.com/results/) _\(Our team name was RocketShoes\)._
+For more information on the contest and results, visit the official site [here.](https://neureka-challenge.com/results/) _(Our team name was RocketShoes)._

 If you want to look at the source code, you can find it on Github [here.](https://github.com/rocky1638/eeg-seizure-detection)

 If you don't want to know about the inner workings, feel free to skip to the learnings and conclusion, but read on to get an idea of how we managed to place fourth\!

-## process
+## Process

-### preprocessing
+### Preprocessing

 This step was probably the most intensive step of the entire pipeline.
 Cleaning up the raw data and converting it into a workable input for the eventual model was quite a multi\-step process.